• Home

 High-Quality Dog Food

-It’s really important that you give your dog a really high-quality dog food.
-It’s important to read the label on the food that you buy, as this is one of the best ways for you to make sure that they are getting everything they need.
-The first few ingredients should be meat, and not a by-product or grain.
-This will help you to instantly decide if the food is actually good or not.
+Give your dog a high-quality dog food.
+It’s important to read the label on the food you buy, as this is one of the best puppy advice for new owners.
+It ensures that they are getting everything they need.
+The first few ingredients should be meat, not a by-product or grain.
+This will instantly help you to decide if the food is good or not.
 If you just can’t find out then chatting with your vet is a good idea, as they may have some recommendations based on the type of dog that you have.

 Feeding Times

-You really do have to feeding schedule with a new puppy in your home.
+You need a feeding schedule with a new puppy in your home.
 Twice a day is a great routine for them to be in.
 If you have dry dog food then simply measure out how much food your dog needs per day and then divide that in two.
 Simply feed half in the morning and then another half in the evening.
-If you have a stable routine for your dog or new puppy then this can really help you to keep them toilet trained, and this is a brilliant way for you to try and get everything sorted out in the shortest possible time.
+If you have a stable routine for your dog or new puppy then this can help you to keep them toilet trained, and this is a brilliant way for you to try and get everything sorted out in the shortest possible time.

 No People Food!